bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 ### 6. Account Settings

 Considering security, you can use two accounts to handle the deposit and withdrawal respectively.
-Here assume that deposit-account is used for recharging, and withdrawal-account is used for withdrawal.
+Here assume that deposit-account is used for depositing, and withdrawal-account is used for withdrawal.

 #### 6.1 Modifying the Remark Key of the Deposit Account